xmisao/rubyjump.vim/README.md

 #### g:rubyjump#debug

 If set to `1`, debug mode is enabled.

 Default value is `0`.

 #### g:rubyjump#enable_ripper

 If set to `1`, RubyJump use ripper. ripper is parser of Ruby.

 If this option enabled, first RubyJump challenge parsing by ripper, if parse error detected, then parse by regular expression.

 This option requires over Ruby 1.9.

-Default value is `1` in over Ruby 1.9 environment. `0` in under Ruby 1.8 environment.
+Default value is `1` in over Ruby 1.9 environment, `0` in under Ruby 1.8 environment.

 #### g:rubyjump#filetypes

 Specify buffer filetypes that jump target as string array.

 Default value is `['ruby']`.

 ## Configuration Example